thebeebs/devstarworkshop/instructions/deployment/manually.md

 So remember, depending on language you choose different sets of requirements you follow must! ;)

   ** Java: Maven and JDK installed **

+  Inside the folder where your code is cloned:

+  To build and compile:

+         mvn clean package

+  The to run or test locally:

+         java -jar XwingApp-1.0.jar

+    If sucessfull, your application should be running in *http://localhost:8080*

+  *** To Zip the final deployable artefact, you should Zip the manifest.json file together with the jar file. ***

     ** Node.js: NPM installed **

+    to run:

+         node ./bin/www

+    If sucessfull, your application should be running in *http://localhost:3000*

+  *** To Zip the final deployable artefact, you should Zip everything in the xwingnodeclient folder. ***

   ** PHP: Apache web server and PHP installed **

+  PHP TBD

-At the end of the compilation process -regardless of language choosen - you should have a **zip file** containing the application and the  respective **manifest.json** file to proceed to deployment.
+Note: At the end of the compilation process -regardless of language choosen - you should have a **zip file** containing the application and the  respective **manifest.json** file to proceed to deployment as explained above.

 ## Using Application Container Cloud Service console to deploy ##